arsaland/Neural-Networks-Speech-Enhancer/README.md

 Adjust SNR and other settings within the scripts as necessary for different noise environments.

 ## Dependencies
-- MATLAB R2023a or later
+- MATLAB R2023a or later and Deep Learning Toolbox

-## Contributing
-Contributions are welcome!
-Fork this repository and submit a pull request for review.

 ## License
 This project is licensed under the MIT License.